Homebirth vs. Hospital Birth: Which is best for you?

 - Do you have a supportive partner and family members who can help you during labor and delivery?

-- What does your insurance coverage look like for a delivery in a hospital?
+- How much is a homebirth vs. hospital birth?
+What does your insurance coverage look like for a delivery in a hospital?
 Does that change if you chose to get an epidural?
 Will your insurance cover/reimburse for a home birth?